eclipse-velocitas/velocitas-docs/content/en/docs/about/deployment_model/vehicle_app_releases/_index.md

 The Velocitas project provides a two-stage process for development, continuous integration, and release of a new version of a Vehicle App.

 - **Stage 1 - Build & Test**
-  On every new push to the `main` branch or every update to Pull Request, a GitHub workflow is automatically executed to build your application as a container (optionally for different platforms), runs automated tests and code quality checks, and stores all results as GitHub artifacts for future reference with the default retention period of 90 days.
+  On every new push to the `main` branch or every update to a pull request, a GitHub workflow is automatically executed to build your application as a container (optionally for different platforms), runs automated tests and code quality checks, and stores all results as GitHub artifacts for future reference with a default retention period of 90 days.

   The workflow provides quick feedback during development and improves efficient collaboration.